Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-Knipex is a German based company, located in Wuppertal.
-They specialize in making pliers of all sorts and claim to make the best pliers in the country.
+Knipex is a German-based company, located in Wuppertal.
+It specializes in making pliers of all sorts and claims to make the best pliers in the country.
 But are Knipex pliers really the best?

 I carry a pair of water pump (or tongue-and-groove) pliers, commonly called Channellock, as they are often needed in my work.
-As a professional electrician, I depend on my tools for my living and am always interested in tools that will make my work easier, safer, or more efficient.
-The Knipex Cobra pliers are of the water pump variety and I welcomed the opportunity to find a replacement for the heavy, bulky pliers on my tool bags.
+As a professional electrician, I depend on my tools for a living and am always interested in tools that will make my work easier, safer, or more efficient.
+The Knipex Cobra pliers are of the water pump variety, and I welcomed the opportunity to find a replacement for the heavy, bulky pliers in my tool bags.

 Given a chance to use the odd-looking Knipex Cobra pliers, I was happy to try them out.

 How Do Knipex Cobra Pliers and Channellock Pliers Compare?

 There are many differences between the Knipex Cobra pliers and the more common brand.
 Here are a few:

 - Weight.
 The Knipex pliers are much slimmer and as a consequence much lighter to carry all day long.
 They will also fit into smaller spaces, spaces that the larger pliers have no hope of getting into.

 - Durability.
 Compared to my old pliers, the Knipex have lasted considerably longer.
 The teeth are extremely hard and difficult to damage.
 Ordinary pliers have much softer teeth that easily bend and make holding on to a workpiece much more difficult.

 - Ergonomics.
 The Knipex pliers are ergonomically designed and easy to hold and grip with.
 The handles are the right size and shape, fitting the hand very well, and it really does make quite a difference over a day's work.